Honeypot Mechanism for additional protocol security

 We can use the same strategy and let attestors trap users!
 After a claim has been certified, any attestor for the claim can issue a challenge to the user.
 When an attestor challenges the user, no input is required from the user, but the attestor must provide:

-2. An encryption key $k'$
+2. An encryption key kk'

-It can then be verified that $k’$ properly decrypts $D$, and if this is true, then the user is marked as trapped.
+It can then be verified that kk' properly decrypts DD, and if this is true, then the user is marked as trapped.
 Why?
 Because during the normal, honest operation of the Reclaim protocol, the attestor is not able to learn the value of the encryption key for the data returned by the website.
 The only way the attestor could know the key is if they themselves had encrypted some fake data, and we know the user agreed to this happening because the user had signed this data knowing it was fake.
-(They would know it’s fake because they know the real encryption key resulting from the TLS handshake, and can verify that this key does not work for the fake data.)
+(They would know it's fake because they know the real encryption key resulting from the TLS handshake, and can verify that this key does not work for the fake data.)

 Summarizing everything together, suppose a user wants to bribe some attestors to certify a false claim, and the attestors are willing to accept the bribe for this.
 However, they now have a problem: